 Abigail’s is the best of all worlds—a certified organic facility, producing whole grain breads from passed down recipes, with the intent to promote healthy, delicious living.
 The result is preservative and chemical-free loaves and rolls that rival those made for Kings and Queens.
 Abigail’s is also a solid choice for difficult-to-find products, such as their incredible millet and sweet rice flour sticky buns, a gluten-free treat of epic proportions.

-Sugar and Spice Bake Shoppe in Salem offers dazzling desserts that taste as good as they look.
+Sugar and Spice Bake Shoppe in Windham offers dazzling desserts that taste as good as they look.
 Quality ingredients and an attention to detail make it one of the finest bakeries in the great state of New Hampshire.
 Be sure to try a piece of the carrot cake or the sugar and spice combo cake, a hodgepodge of decadence.

 A trip to Concord’s Bread and Chocolate is like taking a step back in time.
 This quaint bakery with incredible goods relies on the old-fashioned notion of quality products and friendly service to make it a community staple.
 A trip to Bread and Chocolate is simply not complete unless you try the chocolate mousse (or mousse bomb), or one of their famous eclairs.